Tata-Imali/momo_money_hackathon/README.md

 ## License

 The code submitted herewith is the proprietary and confidential intellectual property of Tata-iMali.
 It is provided solely for the purpose of evaluation and review by authorized representatives of the XRPL grants program.
-Unauthorized access, distribution, or sharing of this code is strictly prohibited and may be subject to legal action.
+Unauthorized access, distribution, or sharing of this code is strictly prohibited.

 By accessing and reviewing this code, you, as an authorized XRPL grants representative, agree to the following: